-- 56 WMAwater consider the revised model (Version 2) fit for purpose for addressing most aspects of the Commission's questions (Section 2.1).
-Limitations of the Version 2 model are included below for completeness of the review process, indicating areas where attention may be required for further development of the model: - a) Quantification of the relative contributions of each system is difficult, as the interactions between flows at confluences are complex, particularly with regard to timing of peak flows and backwater effects.
+- 56 Limitations of the Version 2 model include the following: - a) Quantification of the relative contributions of each system is difficult, as the interactions between flows at confluences are complex, particularly with regard to timing of peak flows and backwater effects.
 The flooding caused by the combined flow from all tributaries is therefore not strictly comparable to the hypothetical flooding resulting from the flow of each tributary.
-Because of this issue it is difficult to precisely resolve the impact Wivenhoe Dam releases have in addition to other flows by modelling Wivenhoe Dam flows only; - b) The method used to run the model (back calculation of flow input using a gauged hydrograph) is incompatible with use of the model in the Flood Forecasting system; - c) The model is unable to separately model Lockyer Creek flow and estimate its individual peak flow, volume and timing;

-- d) Reliability of Brisbane River model upstream of Mt Crosby is unproven by calibration; - e) Bremer River model is not successfully calibrated and results must be used with caution and as being indicative only; and - f) Given the model has been calibrated to the January 2011 event model but not validated against other historical floods, accuracy for other events is not established.
+Because of this issue it is difficult to precisely resolve the impact Wivenhoe Dam releases have in addition to other flows by modelling Wivenhoe Dam flows only; - b) The method used to run the model (back calculation of flow input using a gauged hydrograph) is incompatible with use of the model in the Flood Forecasting system; - c) The model is unable to separately model Lockyer Creek flow and estimate its individual peak flow, volume and timing; - d) Reliability of Brisbane River model upstream of Mt Crosby is unproven by calibration; - e) Bremer River model is not successfully calibrated and results must be used with caution and as being indicative only; and - f) Given the model has been calibrated to the January 2011 event model but not validated against other historical floods, accuracy for other events is not established.